How to Link Contacts and Companies to Associate Related Records

 But what do you do if you have no obvious matching field between the two record types that you would like to associate?

-The key is finding a data point that would allow you to match the associations, even if it is only available for one record type.
-Then we create the custom matching fields that allow us to make the associations.
+The key is finding a data point that allows you to match the associations, even if it is only available for one record type.
+Then, you create the custom matching fields that allow you to make the associations.

 Frequently Asked Questions